Click Here To Schedule A Consultation

 The best way to manage any facial hyperpigmentation or melasma that you have during pregnancy is to use the proper sunscreen (with an SPF of at least 30) and avoid sun exposure.
 After incubation, more treatment options become available to diminish the appearance of melasma.
 Dr. Green is a board-certified dermatologist with over 25 years of experience providing medical advice and treating some of the most discerning men and women from around the globe.
 In her discreet New York City dermatology office, she uses her expertise and experience to customize a treatment approach for each of her patients.
 Once you are ready to treat the melasma that developed during your pregnancy, Dr. Green is here to help.

-How to Get Rid of Melasma on the Upper Lip
+How to treat Melasma on the face Naturally

-What is a Melasma Mustache?
-How to get rid of melasma mustache
+Will Melasma go away?
+How to get rid of melasma

 Do I have melasma?